Ochre Archive

 ⦕ Critical study and revisioning of Euro-American iron-ochre land relationships (with an emphasis on the critical Iron Age origins through to today).

-⦕ Study of female-led ritual art techniques (that utilize iron earths) from ancestral Northern European, Scandinavian and pre-Abrahamic Iron Age mythologies, including in old folk magic, runic and cuneiform ritual formulas, geomancy, funerary and skeletal ceremony and burial textiles.
+⦕ Study of female-led ritual techniques (that utilize iron earths) from ancestral Northern European, Scandinavian and pre-Abrahamic Iron Age mythologies, including in old folk magic, runic and cuneiform ritual formulas, geomancy, funerary and skeletal ceremony and burial objects.

 Support OUR WORK

-Ochre Sanctuary is an independent woman-led and community-supported arts project, sustained through generous exchange, in honor of Earth’s creative power.
-We rely solely on planetary friends and citizens to support our work.
-We’d love for you to participate or offer your skills!
-Here’s ways you can help:
+Ferrafora + the Ochre Archive are an independent woman-led and community-supported arts project, sustained through generous exchange, in honor of Earth’s creative power.
+We’ve relied solely on planetary friends and citizens to support our work and project goals since 2017.
+Today we are at a new, critical phase of our vocation and mission.

-Thank you for the generous support to former contributors, and to those who helped and wished to remain anonymous (thus not listed here)! ⤳ Melonie Ancheta of Native Paint Revealed and Pigments Revealed International, Scott Sutton, Crystalynn Tarr, New Riverside Ochre Co, Hormuz Powders, Promindsa, Micronox Pigments, Colibri Pigments, Jason Logan, Toronto Ink Company, Ricky Priambodo, Leon Korving, Mark van Loosdrecht & Philip Wilfert at Wetsus, Dorieke Schreurs, Morgan Williams, Applied Soils, Alexis Joseph with Case for Making, Devon Deimler with Opus Archives at Pacifica Graduate Institute, Dr. Steven Goodman, Symeon Van Donkelaar, Attila Gazo with Master Pigments, Andrew Zipkin, Phil Sibrell, USGS, Tim Runde, Des Moines WWTP, Book/Shop, Earth Pigments Distributors, Kremer Pigment, George and Tatiana of Natural Pigments, Dr. Claire E Gustafson, Gregg and Jody Gustafson, NW Rockhounds, Kitt Repass, Sintija Strode, Lydia and Kurt Scherer with Stonehouse Artifacts, Elin Glærum Haugland, Zeide Furtado, Anja Slapničar, Slovenian Ceramics, Catalina Morales Christensen, Stoneworks Mill, Hana Louise Shahnavaz, Amanda Brazier, Adam D. Haack, Amy Fujimoto, Madisen Hilligoss, Sarah Hudson, Caroline James, Angela Muller, Stella Maria Baer, Karen Eisenstadt, Patricia Belyea with Okan Arts, Blossom Mertz of Wildland Press, Madison Woods of Wild Ozark, Buck McAdoo, Sky and Ben Peck, Kuros Zahedi, Margaret Griffin, Cyrus Kellick, Sibella Court with The Society Inc., Elissa Callen, Stephanie Cosby, Kat Gosiengfiao with PintaPH, Alyssa Dennis, Helen Correll, Julie Kim, Dr. Tammy Hodgskiss, Tilke Elkins with Wild Pigment Project, Karla Sofía Claudio Betancourt, Thomas Little, Caroline Ross, Elizabeth Ahlem Clark, Sandy Zarszycka, Wolfgang Schweizer, Elaine Su-Hui with Inner Fields NY, Agulis Pigments, Leah Koransky, Kimberly Boustead, Melissa Dickenson, Lizz Aston, Mona Lewis, Alan Salazar, Julia Norton, April Luokkala, Sabine Pinon with In Bed with Mona Lisa, Evelyn Billo + Robert K. Mark with Rupestrian CyberServices, Rebecca Coffin Anderson, Linea Sundstrom, Jodi Gear, Mariana LaFrance with Chemistry and Craft, Kathy Hattori with Botanical Colors, Corwin Fergus and several others.
-List last updated winter 2021.
+Thank you for the generous support to former contributors, and to those who helped and wished to remain anonymous (thus not listed here)! ⤳ Melonie Ancheta of Native Paint Revealed and Pigments Revealed International, Scott Sutton, Kathy Hattori with Botanical Colors, Dr. Elizabeth Velliky with the Centre for Early Sapiens Behaviour, Thomas Little, New Riverside Ochre Co, Hormuz Powders, Promindsa, Micronox Pigments, Colibri Pigments, Jason Logan, Toronto Ink Company, Ricky Priambodo, Leon Korving, Mark van Loosdrecht & Philip Wilfert at Wetsus, Dorieke Schreurs, Morgan Williams, Applied Soils, Alexis Joseph with Case for Making, Devon Deimler with Opus Archives at Pacifica Graduate Institute, Dr. Steven Goodman, Symeon Van Donkelaar, Attila Gazo with Master Pigments, Andrew Zipkin, Phil Sibrell, USGS, Tim Runde, Des Moines WWTP, Book/Shop, Earth Pigments Distributors, Kremer Pigment, George and Tatiana of Natural Pigments, Dr. Claire E. Gustafson, Gregg and Jody Gustafson, NW Rockhounds, Kitt Repass, Sintija Strode, Lydia and Kurt Scherer with Stonehouse Artifacts, Elin Glærum Haugland, Zeide Furtado, Anja Slapničar, Slovenian Ceramics, Catalina Morales Christensen, Stoneworks Mill, Hana Louise Shahnavaz, Amanda Brazier, Crystalynn Tarr, Adam D. Haack, Amy Fujimoto, Madisen Hilligoss, Sarah Hudson, Caroline James, Angela Muller, Stella Maria Baer, Karen Eisenstadt, Patricia Belyea with Okan Arts, Blossom Mertz of Wildland Press, Madison Woods of Wild Ozark, Buck McAdoo, Sky and Ben Peck, Kuros Zahedi, Margaret Griffin, Cyrus Kellick, Sibella Court with The Society Inc., Elissa Callen, Stephanie Cosby, Kat Gosiengfiao with PintaPH, Alyssa Dennis, Helen Correll, Julie Kim, Dr. Tammy Hodgskiss, Tilke Elkins with Wild Pigment Project, Karla Sofía Claudio Betancourt, Thomas Little, Caroline Ross, Elizabeth Ahlem Clark, Sandy Zarszycka, Wolfgang Schweizer, Elaine Su-Hui with Inner Fields NY, Agulis Pigments, Leah Koransky, Kimberly Boustead, Melissa Dickenson, Lizz Aston, Mona Lewis, Alan Salazar, Julia Norton, April Luokkala, Sabine Pinon with In Bed with Mona Lisa, Evelyn Billo + Robert K. Mark with Rupestrian CyberServices, Rebecca Coffin Anderson, Linea Sundstrom, Jodi Gear, Mariana LaFrance with Chemistry and Craft, Corwin Fergus and many many others not included on this list yet.